 You will need to request a ballot in writing, and you must reapply for a new ballot before each election.
 If you have registered to vote by mail, proof of identification is required before an absentee ballot may be mailed to you.
 After you receive your ballot, insert the voted ballot inside the provided return envelope, and a notary must witness your signature on the affidavit on the outside of the envelope.
 Notary officials may perform this service free of charge for absentee voters.

-Written requests for absentee ballot must be received in the Election Authority's office no later than 5 p.m. the second Wednesday before any election.
-You may download, complete and return the Application for Absentee Ballot form (PDF) for St. Charles County, Missouri or your request must contain the following information:
+Written requests for absentee ballot must be received in the Election Authority’s office no later than 5 p.m. the second Wednesday before any election.
+You may download, complete and return the August 2020 Absentee Ballot Application (PDF) for St. Charles County, Missouri, or your request must contain the following information:

 - Your full name